openedx/edx-documentation/en_us/shared/set_up_course/creating_course_certificates.rst

 .. only:: Partners

   The design of certificates for your course, including your institution's logo, are configured by edX.
-Contact your Partner Manager for more information.
+Contact your partner manager for more information.